VerbVerbs

 What Does “ampo” Mean in Bisaya?

 In Bisaya (Cebuano), ampo translates to to pray / a prayer.
-The word has multiple closely related meanings: to pray, a prayer, all used depending on context.
+The word covers closely related meanings — to pray, a prayer — the right one depends on context.

 Bisaya word